AlexMerxer/Learning/HtmlNotes.md

 24. The fieldset element is used to group related inputs and labels together in a web form. fieldset elements are block-level elements, meaning that they appear on a new line.
      Syntax ex: <fieldset>

+25. The legend element acts as a caption for the content in the fieldset element.
+It gives users context about what they should enter into that part of the form
+     Syntax ex: <legend>Enter your name</legend>

+26. In order to make a checkbox checked or radio button selected by default, you need to add the checked attribute to it.
+Here is an example of a radio button with the checked attribute:
+    Syntax ex: <input checked type="radio" name="meal" value="breakfast"> Breakfast
+There's no need to set a value to the checked attribute.
+Instead, just add the word checked to the input element, making sure there is space between it and other attribute values.

+27. The footer element is used to define a footer for a document or section.
+A footer typically contains information about the author of the document, copyright data, links to terms of use, contact information, and more.
+    Syntax ex: <footer>Footer content</footer>